Thomas W. Sneddon Jr.

-Thomas William Sneddon Jr. (May 26, 1941 – November 1, 2014) was the district attorney of Santa Barbara County, California.
-He had more than two decades of experience as a District Attorney, and more than three decades of experience as a prosecutor.
+Thomas William Sneddon Jr. (May 26, 1941 – November 1, 2014) was an American lawyer and politician who served as the district attorney of Santa Barbara County, California, from 1983 to 2007.
 He is best known for leading two investigations of Michael Jackson on child sexual abuse allegations in 1993 and 2005.
-His most famous case was when he was prosecuting child molestation charges against entertainer Michael Jackson in the trial People v.
-Jackson in 2005, at the end of which Jackson was acquitted.
+His most famous case was when he was prosecuting child molestation charges against Jackson in a 2005 trial, at the end of which Jackson was acquitted.

-Life and career
+Background

-Sneddon was born in Los Angeles in 1941 and grew up in Northern California.
-In 1963 Sneddon graduated from the University of Notre Dame, where he was on the boxing team, and in 1966 from UCLA Law School, where he met his wife.
-From 1967 to 1969 he served in the U.S. Army.
+A native of Los Angeles County, Sneddon was born in South Gate, California, on May 26, 1941, and was raised in Lynwood, California.
+In 1963, he graduated from the University of Notre Dame, where he studied history and was on the boxing team, and in 1966 from UCLA Law School.
+From 1967 to 1969 he served in the U.S. Army during the Vietnam War.

+Career

 From November 1969 until May 1977, Sneddon served as a Deputy District Attorney in Santa Barbara County.
 In 1977, he was promoted to the position of Supervisor of Criminal Operations.
-On January 3, 1983, Sneddon became the 33rd District Attorney of Santa Barbara County and was re-elected without opposition for five terms.
-In 2010 he retired from the DA's office.
+In 1982, he was elected the 33rd District Attorney of Santa Barbara County, succeeding Stan Roden and taking office on January 3, 1983.
+He was re-elected without opposition for five terms.
+He did not seek re-election in 2006 and retired in January 9, 2007; he was succeeded by Christie Stanley, a longtime deputy district attorney in his office.

-A father of 9 children, Sneddon was Chair of the Committee for Child Support Enforcement since its inception in 1991.
+A father of nine children, Sneddon was Chair of the Committee for Child Support Enforcement since its inception in 1991.
 He was presented with a "Director's Award" in 1995 by the California Family Support Council.
 A year later he was appointed co-chair of the National District Attorney's Child Support Committee and invited by the US Attorney General Janet Reno to be a member of the Presidential Commission's Federal Task Force to review and enhance federal criminal prosecutions for failure to pay child support.

+Sneddon was a Republican, but in 2002, he endorsed the re-election of Democrat Bill Lockyer, who was seeking a second term as California's attorney general.